Yayan Ruhian: Life and career

 He appeared in Star Wars: The Force Awakens (2015) as Tasu Leech, alongside his co-stars from The Raid and The Raid 2 Iko Uwais and Cecep Arif Rahman.

 In 2017, he appeared in the alien invasion movie Beyond Skyline where he played a police chief in Laos credited only as the Chief in the movie.
 In 2020, he reprised this role in Skylines where his character was given the name Huana.

 In 2019, he appeared in John Wick: Chapter 3 – Parabellum as Shinobi #2, one of Zero's students, alongside Cecep Arif Rahman as Shinobi #1.
 He also appeared in the 2019 Malaysian film Wira as Ifrit.

+In 2022, he starred in the Malaysian film Mat Kilau as one of the villains Toga, who helps the British conquer Malaya and leads them in the fight against the Pahang villagers in the Pahang Uprising.

+In 2022, he appeared in the Indonesian film "Ben and Jody".
+A film which touches on deforestation, removal of Indigenous peoples from villages and the activism against it.

 Personal life

 Yayan Ruhian speaks fluent Sundanese and Indonesian.
 He also speaks a little conversational English.
 As of 2017, Yayan Ruhian has three children, who live with his wife in Tasikmalaya.
 Yayan Ruhian, because of his work, must live in Jakarta.
 Aside from his acting, he teaches pencak silat.
 He is also a teacher of inner breathing techniques developed in the Perguruan Silat Tenaga Dasar Indonesia.